 The timing of these tests is designed to familiarize day and evening students, faculty and staff with the system.

 The phone test will last about 90 seconds.

 Here's what to expect:

-Those signed up for emergency messaging through Alert Seminole or the LifeLine Response mobile app should receive a test text message at 10:30 a.m. on Tuesday, March 15.
-To sign up for emergency text messaging through Alert Seminole or to download the Lifeline app, visit Seminole State Alert.
+Those signed up for emergency messaging through Alert Seminole or the LifeLine Response personal safety mobile app should receive a test text message at 10:30 a.m. on Tuesday, Feb.
+28. All Seminole State students, faculty and staff are encouraged to sign up for emergency text messaging through Alert Seminole and to download the free LifeLine app.

-From 10:30-11 a.m. and from 6:30-7 p.m. on Tuesday, March 15, Seminole State will test its emergency website.
-A scrolling message will be seen at the top of nearly all College Web pages.
+From 10:30-11 a.m. and from 6:30-7 p.m. on Tuesday, Feb.
+28, Seminole State will test its emergency website.
+A scrolling message will be seen at the top of nearly all College webpages.